 - Intricate designs

-- Plastic medical devices must be resistant to chemicals, heat, and moisture
+- Resistance to chemicals, heat, and moisture

 - Compliance with stringent FDA standards

-The end-use for a medical device determines the material used for making it.
 Surgical devices have to be light and ergonomically designed while maintaining good functionality.
 Devices like bags, clips, connectors, manifolds, needles, and tubing used for drug delivery need to be made with materials that are chemically inert, transparent, and tough enough to withstand sterilization.

 In short, the medical injection molding process is influenced by many design and functionality considerations, such as: